exercism/exalysis/track/twofer/tpl/generalize-name.md

-- I see you hardcoded the names `Alice` and `Bob`.
-It would be nice if the `ShareWith` function would work for every potential name so I can also insert my own name.
+- I see you referenced the names `Alice` and `Bob` directly in your code.
+This is OK, but it would be better if the `ShareWith` function worked with any name supplied to it.
+See if you can figure out how to change your code to make this work.